yazeedhani/game-project-1/README.md

 ## Stretch Plan
-- Add an option to choose between either multiplayer or computer
+- Add an option to choose between either multiplayer or computer - This stretch plan has been met